Archita083/laundry_management_system/README.md

 - M(model): Model is mainly the MySQL database where we store the data in two table (user and request) of this managemnet system using mysql.
 - V(view): View is mainly focus the frontend part of the management system using handelbars(hbs), css, javascript.
 - C(controller): Controller is mainly focus the backend part of the management system using node.js's App.js file.
-Here we design the below pages:
+- Here we design the below pages:
+- Home page.
+- Register page.
+- Login page.
+- User dashboard.
+- Employee dashboard.
+- New request page.
+- Old request page.
-- home page.
+- Update status page.
- resister page , login page, user dashboard, employee dashboard, new request page, old request page, update status page.

 ## Technology involved:
 - Handelbars